Igalia/explainers/dictionary-api/README.md

 ## <a name="motivation"></a> Motivation

-Some words need to be added to the document custom dictionary so that the browser does not mark them as spelling errors.
+Some words need to be added to the document local dictionary so that the browser does not mark them as spelling errors.

 Some websites focus on specific topics.
 For instance,
 - A website dedicated to Pokémon might feature the names of various Pokémon characters, such as Pikachu and Charmander.